bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 - [ ] Push commits: git push origin `<firstName-lastName>`

 ### Task 2: Project Requirements

-> This section should include requirements for the sprint challenge itself.
-The idea is to be explicit with the student about the things their project solution needs to implement, without telling them **how** to do any of these things.
-Be sure all learning objectives in your sprint challenge list are covered.

 Your finished project must include all of the following requirements: